 Drug peddler Mohammad was just a benami for Bineesh Kodiyeri: ED

-New Delhi, Oct 30: The Enforcement Directorate on Thursday arrested Bineesh Kodiyeri, the son of Kerala CPI (M) state secretary.
-The agency alleged that he had pumped into a huge amount of funds into the account of drug peddler Anoop Mohammad.
+New Delhi, Oct 30: The Enforcement Directorate (ED) on Thursday arrested Bineesh Kodiyeri, the son of Kerala CPI (M) state secretary.
+The agency alleged that 5he had pumped into a huge amount of funds into the account of drug peddler Anoop Mohammad.

 Further the ED said that Mohammad was just a benami of Bineesh.
 He ensured funds from various sources for drug peddling.
 Bineesh who was arrested in Bengaluru has been remanded in ED custody for four days.